devsaurus/nodemcu-vncserver/README.md

 - `vncsrv.green_len` green value bit length
 - `vncsrv.blue_len` blue value bit length

-The user script needs to adapt its color encoding to these parameters.
-Otherwise the client will not be able interpret the colors correctly.
+User code needs to adapt its color encoding to these parameters or the client will not be able interpret the colors correctly.
 See `rectangles.lua` for an example.